faridoddin1/cal/README.md

 calculator app by gemini

-used apps: gemini-cli, git, keytool
+used apps: gemini-cli, git, keytool, gradle 9.0

 create android calculator with kotlin, push to github then build with github action for apk signed file